TrellTrell/Shop-Tweaks-Reimagined/README.md

 - Makes the Profile Effect preview smaller

+- Fixes the old effects thumbnails to get cut off at the bottom

 - Adds colour back to the shop with [Re-Colour](https://github.com/DTACat/Re-Colour) by [DTACat](https://github.com/DTACat)

 # Preview